tklab-group/forge-action/README.md

 ### Scheduled Moldfile update

-Like dependabot, the action creates a pull request to update Moldfile based on a schedule.
+Like dependabot, forge-action creates a PR to update Moldfile based on a schedule.

 <details>
 <summary>Recipe</summary>